 4. Dark Chocolate

-Chocolate is a favorite snack that happens to be loaded in calories.
+Chocolate is a favorite snack loaded with calories.
 Not all chocolate is durable for the desert or tropics!
 You’ll want the chocolate to remain solid in the heat but melt in your mouth.
-The best heat-resistant chocolate is non-dairy dark chocolate (70% cocoa or higher).
+The best heat-resistant chocolate is non-dairy dark chocolate (70% cocoa or higher) with thick, dense cuts, not flat, thin, elongated bars.
 Milk chocolate and white chocolate is more likely to melt and turn into a gooey mess.
-In general, dark chocolate can resist melting up to 90 F/32 C and milk chocolate up to 84 F/29 C.
+In general, dark chocolate can resist melting up to 90 F/32 C and milk chocolate up to 84 F/29 C. Keep chocolate stored in the middle of your pack, away from your body heat.
+Consider adding dark chocolate pieces to nutty trail snack mixes or dark cocoa powder in chia puddings/drink mixes.

 Calorie Density of Dark Chocolate